We are off for another adventure! As travel to some countries is getting more difficult...we took this opportunity to return to the East.

 Taipei 101 was once the tallest building in the world at 90+ floors.
 It is still the tallest building in Taiwan.
 We went to the 89th floor for a magnificent view of Taipei.

 We then went to lunch!
 We followed Ollie the robot to our table.
-We had a traditional Taiwanese lunch sharing all sorts of dished.
+We had a traditional Taiwanese lunch sharing all sorts of dishes.

 Dinner at the hotel was amazing!
 9 courses.